 In general, our investments in debt securities have a term of no more than seven years, accrue interest at variable rates (based on the one-month London Interbank Offered Rate, or "LIBOR") or, to a lesser extent, at fixed rates.
 We seek debt instruments that pay interest monthly or, at a minimum, quarterly, and which may include a yield enhancement, such as a success fee or deferred interest provision and are primarily interest only with all principal and any accrued but unpaid interest due at maturity.
 Generally, success fees accrue at a set rate and are contractually due upon a change of control of the portfolio company.
 Some debt securities have deferred interest whereby some portion of the interest payment is added to the principal balance so that the interest is paid together with the principal at maturity.
-This form of deferred interest is often called paid-in-kind, or "PIK," interest.
-Typically, our equity investments take the form of preferred or common stock, limited liability company interests, or warrants or options to purchase the foregoing.
+This form of deferred interests, or warrants or options to purchase the foregoing.
 Often, these equity investments occur in connection with our original investment, recapitalizing a business, or refinancing existing debt.